snaut/twitter_to_mastodon_R/README.md

 This repository includes some R scripts to help with the migration from twitter to mastodon.
 I mainly wrote them for my own use, but feel free to use them.

-Pleas be considerate with the ammount of requests you make to APIs.
+Please be considerate with the ammount of requests you make to APIs.

+The scripts are somewhat limited because `rtweet` currently does not support the latest twitter API, so for example, searching for mastodon usernames in pinned tweets does not work.

 Everything provided as is without any warranty, etc.